 Newcross Healthcare are a privately owned, leading provider of healthcare staffing solutions established 24 years ago.
 Our business has continued to go from strength to strength and we put this down to our forward thinking and innovative approach along with our commitment to high standards and the very best quality of care, which is what attracts new clients to us every day and keeps them coming back.

 Our approach to Complex Care is to flex and adapt to the needs of the people we care for, our service is dedicated to providing care and support to individuals with complex needs, enabling them to be cared for in the comfort of their own home.
 The team support both adults and children with needs such as home ventilation, end of life, spinal injury and head injury.

 Job title: National Critical Care Team Nurse

-Location: Based partly from home, partly from our Cornwall office with regular local travel
+Location: Based partly from home, partly from our central Dorset, Eastbourne and Chichester offices with regular local travel

 Hours of work: 37.5 hours a week, predominantly worked Monday to Friday between the hours of 8am and 6pm, however some flexibility is required to suit individual customer requirements.
 On-call rota to cover weekends, likely to be 1 in 4.
 We will also consider flexibility towards part-time hours.

 - Competitive salary of up to £36,000 PA pro rata

 - OTE 10% annual bonus